nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 # Bioinformatics Laboratory 4

-**Some commands to go with programs**
+>You will need a Unix Command Terminal or PuTTY interface to complete this laboratory.

+**Analysis of ddRADseq data using Stacks**
 >Description will go here.
-You will need a Unix Command Terminal or PuTTY interface

 Example datasets: